nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The previously-saved result will remain the same.
 * The entire new result will be saved below the previously-saved result.
 * The result will be saved in the same order and format.
-* Duplicate persons will not be appended to the log.
+* Duplicate patients will not be appended to the log.

 [Format](#command-format):
 `alog`